foldda/charian/README.md

 # Introduction

-Charian (pron. /ka-ri-en/) is an API for encoding structured data to a text string - a process also known as serialization.
-Charian serialization can be used for implementing -
+Foldda's Universal Data Serialization, aka.
+UDS or Charian (pron. /ka-ri-en/), is a generic and lightweight API for encoding arbitrarily structured data to a text string simply and uniformly.
+Charian can be used for implementing -

 - **Persistent data storage** - for storing arbitrarily structured data in files or databases as a string;
 - **Distributed computing** - for passing dynamic programming object or data structure in RPC calls as a "string parameter";